 This paper investigates whether the composition of a choice set alters the relative importance of different attributes.
 I derive distinguishing predictions of several prominent theories of choice-set-dependent preferences, including the focusing model of Kőszegi and Szeidl (2013), the salience theory of Bordalo, Gennaioli, and Shleifer (2013a), and the relative-thinking model of Bushong, Rabin, and Schwartzstein (2019).
 I test these predictions in a laboratory experiment in which I vary the prices of high- and low-quality variants of multiple products.
 The data provide clear evidence of choice-set dependence consistent with relative thinking: price increases that expand the range of prices in the choice set lead to more purchases.
 Structural estimates imply economically meaningful effect sizes: the average participant was willing to pay around 18% more when a seemingly irrelevant option is added to their choice set.

-Program Recertification Costs: Evidence from SNAP (with Tatiana Homonoff) [pdf] [Revise and Resubmit at the American Economic Journal: Economic Policy]
+Program Recertification Costs: Evidence from SNAP (with Tatiana Homonoff) [pdf] [Conditionally Accepted at the American Economic Journal: Economic Policy]

 Participants in means-tested programs must periodically document continued eligibility through a recertification process.
 We find evidence that the administrative burden associated with SNAP recertification leads to decreases in program participation.
 Cases assigned to later recertification interview dates, which leave less time to reschedule missed interviews, are over 20 percent less likely to recertify than cases assigned to interviews earlier in the month.
 Cases that fail due to later assignments lose an average of $600 in benefits in the following year.
 These losses are highly skewed: many cases quickly re-enroll, while one quarter remain off SNAP for over a year post-recertification.